m4niesh3/softwarelab3Q1/README.md

 One of the most widely used web servers worldwide is Apache.
-It is a fantastic default option for hosting a website because it is well-documented and has been widely used for a significant portion of the history of the web.
-So, execute the next command:
+It is a fantastic default option for hosting a website because it is well-documented and has been widely used for a significant portion of the history of the web. execute the next command:

- Install Apache:
+To Install Apache:

 sudo apt update
 sudo apt Install Apache2